Ellipse Based Shape Parameters edit page

 Characteristic Shape

 Note that this distribution is very prone to inherit artifacts based on the fact that most EBSD maps are sampled on a regular grid.
 We tried to overcome this problem by heavily smoothing the grain boundary.
-The little peaks at 0 and 90 degree are very likely still related to this sampling artifact.
+However, if you recognize little peaks at 0 and 90 degree, they are most likely related to this sampling artifact.

 close all